Hospitality Safety Accessibility

 God has so generously blessed our community, and it is with the joyful acknowledgment that all good gifts come from the Father, who knows our needs even before we ask, that we are undertaking this campaign.
 We hope you’ll prayerfully consider giving to this vision!

-To give via check or donor-advised fund, be sure to include “2025 Capital Campaign” in the memo.
 Our EIN is 43-1995786.
 Want to give stock or have other giving questions?
 Reach out to our Finance Director, Eveie DeWitt.

 Renovation Plans